 "Mappings" contains different ways of mapping the data for display.
 These options correspond to calls to dipmapping (see Section 7.3).
 The first section here contains stretching modes, which correspond to the range parameter in dipshow (see Section 7.2); one of these options is "Manual...", which, through a dialog box, allows the user to select a custom range.
 The second section, only available for grey-value images, selects a colormap.
 The options in the first section will sometimes change the selection of the colormap.
 If the image being displayed is complex, this menu allows choosing the complex to real mapping performed (magnitude, phase, real or imaginary part).
-For 3D images you can select the orientation of the slices shown (X-Y, X-Z or Y-Z), as well as decide whether the stretching mode selected is to be computed on the whole volume ("global") or only on the current slice.
+For 3D and 4D images you can select the orientation of the slices shown (X-Y, X-Z, Y-Z, X-T, Y-T, Z-T), as well as decide whether the stretching mode selected is to be computed on the whole volume ("Global stretch") or only on the current slice.

 The "Actions" menu selects the actions that can be performed through the mouse.
 The options "none", "Pixel testing", "Zoom", "Looking glass" and "Pan" (which correspond to the diptest, dipzoom, diplooking and dippan commands) are available to all image types.
-The 3D image display also contains an option to "Step through slices" (dipstep), and the 2D grey-value-image display contains an option for "Orientation testing" (diporien).
-See

-Section 6.2 for more information on these modes, and Section 7.5 for the associated commands.
+The 3D/4D image display also contains an option to "Step through slices" (dipstep), and the 2D grey-value-image display contains an option for "Orientation testing" (diporien).
+See Section 6.2 for more information on these modes, and Section 7.5 for the associated commands.
 This menu also contains a command to enable or disable the keyboard functionality in the window.
 See Section 6.3 for more information on this.

-Finally, the "Actions" menu on 3D images contains some more options:
+Finally, the "Actions" menu on 3D/4D images contains some more options:

-- "Link displays" (diplink, see Section 7.6) allows the user to link a 3D display with other 3D displays.
+- "Link displays" (diplink, see Section 7.6) allows the user to link a display with other displays.
 When stepping through the slices of this image, or changing the orientation of the slicing, the images in the other displays will be kept in sync.
-This can be used to easily compare various 3D images. - "Animate" (dipanimate) will step through all slices in sequence.
+This can be used to easily compare various 3D or 4D images. - "Animate" (dipanimate) will step through all slices in sequence.
 Calling this function from the command line allows the user to choose the speed of this animation. - "Max projection" and "Sum projection" (dipprojection) open a new window with the chosen type of projection, along the current visualization axis. - "Isosurface plot" (dipisosurface) also opens a new window, showing an isosurface plot of the image.
 This window contains some controls to modify the surface.
 You should be aware that it takes a while to generate an isosurface.
 It is recommended to smooth and down-sample an image before generating an isosurface plot.
+The isosurface plot is only available for 3D displays.